Lisp-Stat/documentation/content/en/docs/Manuals/array-operations.md

 The most common use case for `recycle` is to 'stretch' a vector so that it can be an operand for an array of compatible dimensions.
 In Python, this would be known as 'broadcasting'.
 See the [Numpy broadcasting basics](https://numpy.org/doc/stable/user/basics.broadcasting.html) for other use cases.

-For example, suppose we wish to multiply array `a`, a size 4x3 with vector `b` of size 3, as in the figure below:
+For example, suppose we wish to multiply array `a`, of size 4x3, with vector `b`, of size 1x3, as in the figure below:

 {{< figure src="/images/broadcasting_2.png" >}}